 When you meet with individuals and families in your community, you can start encouraging them to think more deeply about how they can build up their adaptive and coping capacity.
-You have already studied about adaptation and will study more about traditional adaptation methods in the next Unit.
+You have already studied about adaptation measures in the previous Unit, CGCA0716, and will study more about traditional adaptation methods in the next Unit.
 You can therefore offer some practical suggestions.
 Also, there may already be some awareness in the community of steps that can be taken.
 However, it will be useful to talk about some of these issues now.